Juan Acuña

-Juan Acuña Naya, (14 February 1923 – 30 August 2001) was a Spanish football goalkeeper who spent most of his playing career with Deportivo de La Coruña.
+Juan Acuña Naya (14 February 1923 – 30 August 2001) was a Spanish football goalkeeper who spent most of his playing career with Deportivo de La Coruña.

 Biography

 Born in A Coruña, he started his career with Sporting Coruñés.
 Naya then went on to play for Eureka before joining Deportivo de la Coruña in 1938 with whom he would play until 1955.
-He played his first game with Deportivo in Ferroll in 1938.
+He played his first game with Deportivo in Ferrol in 1938.
 The following year, he signed a new contract with Deportivo with a salary of 300 pesetas per month.

 He suffered many problems because of injuries and being overweight.
 He is the goalkeeper with second-most Zamora Trophies with four, behind Antoni Ramallets with five wins.

 In 1961, he was offered a tribute match between Deportivo and CD Ourense.
 In 1990 Deportivo created a Trophy with his name.